 One of the earliest signs that a woman is expecting a baby happens about six to 12 days after conception, according to the American Pregnancy Association.
-When the embryo implants itself into the uterus, light implantation bleeding can result as well as other symptoms, such as lower back pain.
-However, some pregnancy-related bleeding might indicate potential problems and even miscarriages, according to the Mayo Clinic.
+When the embryo implants itself into the uterus, pregnancy implantation & bleeding symptoms can result as well as other signs, such as lower back pain.
+However, some pregnancy-related bleeding might indicate potential problems and even miscarriages.

 Ordinary Implantation Bleeding and Associated Symptoms